trottling/Bender/README.md

 ## How can I help this project?
 - First, look at [TODO list](https://github.com/trottling/Bender/tree/main#todo)
 - If you have ideas for tweaks, write me in the [Telegram](https://t.me/trottling) or open a [new issue](https://github.com/trottling/Bender/issues/new/choose)
+- Research FREE vulnerability databases with API, like vulners.com or vulmon.com (They doesn't have API docs)

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)